miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 way and present it like it's the whole story.
 It's not.
 That's a lie.
 The "digital" part of digital electronics is actually a complexity-reducing trick we do so that the principles of *boolean logic* (switches) can be applied to the real world.

 You'll hear the word ***thunk*** used a lot in computer science.
-It's the sound of a deep, rich analog reality being reduced to the false dichotomy of 1's and 0's.
+It's the sound of a deep, rich analog reality being reduced to the false dichotomy of 1's and 0's. ***THUNK*** goes a deeper, richer full-spectrum reality full of wonder and insights and easy-to-conduct home experiments.
+Now instead of Vandergaph generators and Tesla coils, it's breadboards and Raspberry Pi's&#151;and even that's if you're lucky.

 ***Natural electronics*** is ***analog*** by nature.
 Digital electronics is artificial, and so is a form of art, which only makes it natural that it is